-Orthodoxy in Dialogue editor Giacomo Sanfilippo’s “Father Pavel Florensky and the Sacrament of Love” will be released online in due time.
+Orthodoxy in Dialogue editor Giacomo Sanfilippo’s “Father Pavel Florensky and the Sacrament of Love” which Metropolitan Kallistos commends can be read here.

 Kallistos Ware Comes Out for Homosexual “Marriage”

 In the latest issue of The Wheel magazine (edited by notorious pro-homosexual activist Inga Leonova and other pro-LGBT activists) Bishop Kallistos Ware bemoans the unfair and “heavy burden” the Orthodox Church places on homosexuals and criticizes the “defensive and reactive” manner in which the Orthodox Faith deals with homosexual sin.